HNU-BIE/Macaca-Star/README.md

 ### 1. Optical Image Processing

-Acquired optical images undergo modality-specific preprocessing, including intensity correction, artifact removal, tissue segmentation, and 3D reconstruction.
+Acquired optical images undergo modality-specific preprocessing, including intensity correction and tissue segmentation, followed by 3D reconstruction.
 For block-face images, a SAM2-based segmentation method is incorporated to automatically generate tissue masks.
 The pipeline reconstructs 3D **block-face** and **fMOST PI** volumes for subsequent cross-modal translation, while **fMOST GFP** and **2D fluorescence sections** are processed for axon tracing and soma localization, respectively.

 ### 2. Cross-modal translation